-It’s been a rollercoaster of a year, but one thing is clear: e-commerce ended on a high note in the Philippines.
+It’s been a rollercoaster of a year, but one thing is clear: e-commerce ended on a high note.
+Suddenly, online selling ideas abound for many enterprising Filipinos.

 Filipinos took their shopping online when the Covid-19 pandemic hit.
 And now, at least half of Pinoy consumers expect to shop online more frequently once the outbreak is over.